Oluwafunmilol/gallery/README.md

 # gallery
 html gallery project template.

-# Funmilola and Auwal Isa html gallery tempplate
+# Funmilola and Auwal Isa html gallery template

 ## Description
 A project that gives the numbers of days you have lived on earth.